Skip to content

 • HandshoeMouse Shift

-Looks weird.
-Feels incredible.
-Your hand just rests on it instead of gripping.
+Looks like a sleeping face hugger.
+Feels better than anything I've used.
+No need for a wrist rest, no compressed ulnar nerve, your hand just rests on it instead of gripping.
 I switched for comfort and never looked back.

 Development Tools